River City Psych

 Serving Growing Minds and Families

 Meet Dr. Sweeney

-Elisabeth Sweeney is a licensed psychologist providing assessment and therapy services for children and adolescents.
+Elisabeth Sweeney is a licensed psychologist providing assessment and diagnostic services for children, adolescents, and young adults.
 She specializes in diagnostic psychological, developmental, and psychoeducational evaluations for individuals ages 2-22.
-Dr. Sweeney also enjoys treating children in middle childhood and adolescence through cognitive-behavioral therapy and solution-focused therapy.

 Dr. Sweeney recently relocated to the Richmond area after several years of private practice in Nashville, TN.